broadinstitute/prism_data_processing/info/analysis_info.md

 Our multivariate models use a combination of -omics datasets to generate predictions about compound sensitivity.
 In particular we use a cross-validated random forest model to predict sensitivity based on -omics features.
 We then compare the predictions of our model with actual results to determine model accuracy, reported as $R^2$ and Pearson Score:

-$$R^2 = 1- (\frac{(\hat{y} -  y)^2}{\textrm{var(y)}})$$
+$$R^2 = 1- \frac{\textrm{mean}(\hat{y} -  y)^2}{\textrm{var(y)}}$$
 $$PS  = \textrm{cor}(y, \hat{y})$$

 Where $y$ is the vector of observed sensitivities and $\hat{y}$ is the vector of predictions by the model.

 We can also extract the estimated importance of each feature of the model in generated the predictions in order to pick out potential biomarkers.
 We use "impurity" importances, which are a measure of the improvement of splitting criteria for each tree (Gini gain).
-Effectively, the feature importances tell us how much better the model performs with the inclusion of a give feature.
+Effectively, the feature importances tell us how much better the model performs with the inclusion of a given feature.
 Features that are important in well-performing models are said to be of interest.

 ![Random forest feature importances for AZ-628 and imatinib](./images/biomarkers.png)